flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 ## A quick introduction

-The internal design of the GameBoy Advance is quite impressive for being a portable console that runs on two AA batteries.
+The internal design of the Game Boy Advance is quite impressive for being a portable console that runs on two AA batteries.

 This console will carry on using Nintendo's *signature* GPU, additionally, it will introduce a relatively new CPU from a UK company that will surge in popularity in years to come.